|

 Fajita Bowl Recipe Notes

 Hey friends!
 I'm so excited to share this recipe!
 I'm obsessed.
 I love having all of the flavours of fajitas piled into a bowl, with grilled tortilla along side for scooping up all the delicious bites.
 You of course can wrap up the contents in a tortilla for a traditional hand held fajita, I do that all the time, too.
 The History of Fajitas Fajitas, a Tex-Mex dish that typically consists of grilled, sliced meat served in a flour or corn tortilla with vegetables and various other condiments, are believed to have originated in the Rio Grande Valley of Texas in the late 1960s or early 1970s.
 The word "fajita" is derived from the Spanish word "fajita", which means "little belt" or "stripe".
 It is thought that the term was originally used to describe thin strips of beef that were used to make "tacos al carbon", a traditional Mexican dish.
-What you'll find in my fajita bowl.
+Building A Vegan Fajita Bowl

-I used my Cajun spice mixture to cook the bell peppers and onions because it is something that I have on hand.
-I use it to make Cajun Tofu.
+I used my Cajun spice mixture to cook the bell peppers and onions because I often have it on hand for making Cajun Tofu, and it works perfectly for seasoning fillings for fajitas or tacos.
 If I can repurpose things that I already have, it makes mealtime easier.
-You can absolutely just pick up a package of your favourite taco seasoning blend and use that.
+You can absolutely just pick up a package of your favourite seasoning blend and use that.
+There is a good spice level to these, yet somehow I find it mellows out when I'm digging into the final dish.
+If you are worried about spice, simply reduce the amount of Cayenne Pepper.

-For this recipe you just crumble 2 blocks of tofu, and mix with olive oil, soy sauce, nutritional yeast, smoked paprika, garlic & onion powder, then bake in the oven.
-The texture really does mimic ground beef and I love it in this recipe.
-To reheat, I just add a tiny amount of oil to my nonstick pan and add the tofu beef until it is hot and sizzling.
+For this recipe I crumble 2 blocks of tofu, and then mix with olive oil, soy sauce, nutritional yeast, smoked paprika, garlic & onion powder.
+It gets bake in the oven for about 40 minutes (tossing as you go) The texture really does mimic ground beef and I love it in this recipe.
+When crumbling the tofu, I purposely leave some pieces larger and crumble some smaller.
+That way you get a varied texture.
+Chewy and crisp.

 Mojo Verde